 The simple answer: Don’t ask me.
 Ask your body.

 Sex may indeed be a conversation, but the dialogue of sexual intercourse isn’t driven primarily by what our mouths are saying or even what our bodies are doing, but by what our bodies (more accurately our minds) are feeling.
-So, if you want to walk in freedom from sexual temptation, all you have to do is stop whatever you’re doing the moment you become sexually stimulated – IMMEDIATELY – without waiting, or taking a single step further.
+So, if you want to walk in freedom from sexual temptation, all you have to do is stop whatever you’re doing the moment you become sexually aroused – IMMEDIATELY – without waiting, or taking a single step further.

 If you are intelligent enough to be reading this post, you are assuredly intelligent enough to recognize when your body is being stimulated sexually.

-Of course this prescription may come across as reasonable as chaining our underwear to our bodies and swallowing the key, because the sad fact is that in our culture, sexual stimulation is treated like a recreational activity.
+Of course this prescription may come across as reasonable as chaining our underwear to our bodies and swallowing the key, because the sad fact is that in our culture, sexual arousal is treated like a recreational activity.
 Sadder still, once you become accustomed to this recreational activity, it’s all but impossible to see it for what it is: sin.
 More precisely: sexual immorality.

 Regardless, what I’m encouraging you to do is the very thing the Apostle Paul asks us to do in regards to sexual immorality: FLEE!